cyverse/phytooracle-analytics/README.md

 - **OpenSearch Configuration**: Get an instance of OpenSearch/ElasticSearch set up and then refer to `example.env` to write an `.env` file with the necessary environment variables for our program to access OpenSearch.

-- **Data Preparation**: To perform data preparation, please refer to the documentation provided in the `data_preparation/` directory.
+- **Data Preparation**: To perform data preparation, please refer to the documentation provided in the [data_preparation](data_preparation) directory.
 The usage of data preparation is unique for each sensor type.
 All prepared data should be available in the `output/` directory.

-- **OpenSearch**: Refer to the documentation provided in `search_configuration` to populate the data in the OpenSearch index.
+- **OpenSearch**: Refer to the documentation provided in [search_configuration](search_configuration) to populate the data in the OpenSearch index.

 - **Visualization**: To visualize the data, run:
     ```